 If you are managing only one sensor or actuator, you can assign the desired ID number to it.
-Note that you cannot assign ID numbers when you are managing multiple sensors/actuators at a time.
+Note that you cannot assign ID numbers when managing multiple sensors/actuators at a time.

-Tip: When the total of managed sensors/actuators reaches the maximum (32), you cannot manage additional ones.
-The only way to manage any sensor/actuator is to release or replace any managed ones.
-To replace a managed one, assign an ID number to it by following this procedure.
-To release any one, see Peripherals (on page 187).
+Tip: When the total of managed sensors/actuators reaches the maximum value (32), you cannot manage additional ones.
+The only way to manage any sensor/actuator is to release or replace the managed ones.
+To replace a managed one, assign an ID number to it by following the procedure below.
+To release any one, see Peripherals (on page 201).

-► To manage only one sensor/actuator:
+To manage only one sensor/actuator:

-1. From the list of "unmanaged" sensors/actuators, click the one you want to manage.
+- 1. From the list of "unmanaged" sensors/actuators, click the one you want to manage. - 2.
+The "Manage peripheral device" dialog appears.

-Manage peripheral device